Skip to Main Content

 • grab and get on towards the goal

-• they are highly motivated to get the information.
+• They are highly motivated OR

-Chunk the content
+• Chunk the content into manageable bits

 • Don't write prose.